thealanberman/go-podcast-server/README.md

 A simple, powerful podcast server written in Go.
 It automatically generates an RSS feed from a directory of audio files (`.mp3` and `.m4a`) and serves them via HTTP.

-It includes built-in support for **Tailscale Funnel**, allowing you to securely expose your podcast to the public internet with a single command-line flag, no port forwarding required.
+It includes built-in support for **Tailscale Funnel**, allowing you to securely expose your podcast via HTTPS to the public internet with a single command-line flag, no port forwarding required.
+Basically a reverse proxy baked in.

 ## Features